So, have you started using my No Book Beginners (NBB) Framework to help your beginner students at the piano?

 PS.
 Piano Safari is also now distributed in Australia and Inner Circle members get a 10% discount on all Piano Safari purchases.
 Find out more about membership here.

-My first rule of using a method book is: use a piano method book creatively.
+My first rule for using a method book is: use a piano method book creatively.

 Just because it says to do something, you don’t have to do it and once a piece is learnt, that’s often when the fun begins!